Gokul-GMenon/Sign-language/README.md

 - Architecture: Convolutional Neural Network.
 - Recommends training till an accuracy of 80% on the training data atleast (can be improved with detect_and_train.py)

-## Custom Training
-For best accuracy, please train custom model using your hands by running the following command in terminal (after installing all the dependencies):
-- python self_train\detect_and_train.py -n [NAME]
-where, [NAME] is the name of the person whose hand is being registered.

-After training has been completed, run hand_track.py using the following command:
-- python hand_track.py -n [NAME]
-where, [NAME] is the name of the persons whos trained model is available.